 As an offshore

 The most significant advantage of offshore outsourcing is cost savings.
 The biggest advantage of offshore outsourcing is that it reduces costs and increases operational efficiency.
 The second-biggest advantage is that you can access a much larger talent pool than you could find locally.
-By outsourcing your work to an overseas business, you may have access to the top people in the world for a fraction of the price of hiring domestically.
+By outsourcing your work to an overseas business, it’s possible to gain access to the world’s top professionals at a fraction of the cost of hiring domestically.
 It means you’ll be able to save on labor costs, which will help your business save money.

 However, outsourcing does come with some drawbacks: